Junnanella/Packed/docs/apis.md

 }
 ```

 Creating a new location will query a weather API to get historical weather data for their trip dates.
+The API will go back a maximum of 12 months and pull weather data from the same month from the prior year

 - **Method**: `GET`
 - **Path**: /api/locations/